Martin1982/live-broadcast-bundle/README.md

 $ composer require martin1982/live-broadcast-bundle
 ```

-Next, enable the bundle in the kernel:
+Next, for Symfony \< 4 enable the bundle in the kernel:

 ``` php
 <?php